ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 Your implementation of `DefaultMap` will be graded automatically by tests that we provide.

-# Part 3: Gradescope Assignment (9 points)
+# Part 2: Gradescope Assignment (12 points)

 Respond to the following prompts in *pa5-written*:

 1. Describe what the best case would be for a non-empty BST, specifically, what does the tree look like?
 How is this the best case?
 What methods benefit from the best case scenario?
 2. Justify the runtime bounds (worst case) for the methods you wrote in `BST`.
+3. Now that we have implemented a BST you may be wondering how they are used in the real world.
+Spend some time reading about BSTs and write 3-5 sentences on a real world use of BSTs.
+4. Finally, as we are coming to the end of the course we would like to know what your favorite data structure (that you have learned about in CSE 12 and that isn't a BST) is.
+Write up 3-5 sentences explaining why it is your favorite and giving an example of a real world use for it.

+For both 3 and 4 please list any sources you used to come up with your real world examples.

 # Testing (4 points)
-In the starter code, there are two files where you may add tests:
+In the starter code, there is the following file where you may add tests:
-- FileSystemTest.java

 - BSTTest.java

 For this PA, your unit tests will be graded for completion only, however, we **strongly** encourage you to thoroughly test every public method in your class (helper methods you create should inherently be *private*).
 You are required to have at least **two unique unit tests for each method** written by yourself.